mackee/envsecrets/README.md

 # envsecrets

-"envsecrets" is a meta framework fo environment variable loader.
+"envsecrets" is a meta framework for environment variable loader.
 It is designed to load environment variables from various sources.

 ## Installation